boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 $$ \frac{151,14-160}{160} = -5,5375\% $$ {#eq:rpmPercent2}

-As shown in @fig:rpmFig, which shows a graph of the @tlb:torqueMotorRPM, shows a clear linear growth.
+As shown in @fig:rpmFig, which plots a graph of the @tlb:torqueMotorRPM, a clear linear growth is observed.

 ![The Motors RPM](report/assets/pictures/motor_rpm.png){#fig:rpmFig}